-The total number of Survey Division sample members from the previous climate survey was 500.
-This number will be used as a maximum sample size in the design task.
+The total number of respondents from the previous climate survey was 500.
+This number will be used as a maximum sample size for the new climate survey (see response to question 2 below).
 The following information was tabulated from the Survey Division records.

 Table 2.3.
 Distribution of Response Status by Business Unit, Salary Grade, and Tenure: